ahmedelbatrawy123/test-ais/README.md

 ## Usage

 ## NOTES
-we use layered architecture instead of clean & Hexagonal Architecture so the domain is not isolated from other dependancy we communicate with a sensor  in a synchrony way or even reactive didn't use Resilienc4j lib to achive Circuit breaker, Retry ,Rate limiter ,Bulkhead ,Time Limiter missing some validation
+* we use layered architecture instead of clean & Hexagonal Architecture so the domain is not isolated from other dependancy
+* we communicate with a sensor  in a synchrony way or even reactive
+* Didn't use Resilienc4j lib to achive Circuit breaker, Retry ,Rate limiter ,Bulkhead ,Time Limiter
+* missing some validation
+* Didn't use discovery server to allocate sensor service make it static